May 9, 2024

 Managing Legal Risk

-Digital signatures approved by Canadian engineering associations and exceeding US board requirements provide firms with a robust framework for ensuring regulatory compliance, maintaining quality assurance standards, and managing legal risk.
+Approved by Canadian engineering associations and exceeding US board requirements, digital signatures provide firms with a robust framework for ensuring regulatory compliance, maintaining quality assurance standards, and managing legal risk.
 Created with regulated professionals in mind, they have built-in legal reliability mechanisms and are designed to comply with professional standards.
-Professional associations across Canada not only recommend using them, but also issue them.
 In particular, CertifiO professional digital signatures are not repudiable, meaning that they verify the document signer’s identity in a legally reliable manner.
-They can also only be used by professionals in good standing, as access to a person’s professional digital signature can be removed by their professional association or employer if they no longer have the right to practice or work within their organization.

 Uniformity: a Tool to Reduce Points of Failure

-Adopting uniform, streamlined workflows not only saves time, but it also removes many potential points of failure, reducing the risk of human errors occurring.
+Adopting uniform, streamlined workflows not only saves time, but it also removes many potential points of failure, reducing the risk of human error.
 Important elements such as the presence of all required authentication elements (signature, seal, date, etc.) and the quality of seal and signature images can be easily managed.
 Furthermore, streamlining workflows prevents any errors that do occur from slipping through the cracks, as checks can be done at each of the relatively few steps in the process.

 By adhering to industry-specific regulations and certification requirements, firms can mitigate legal risks, enhance data integrity, and instill trust among clients and stakeholders.